bueller2298/daggerheart-srd/Session Notes/Session 1.md

 "Oh, I'm sorry sir.
 Does this mean you will stop looking, or will you venture to the Isle of the Twelve?"

+As you way your options, you know one thing, you have been awake for far too long, and you can use a drink and some much needed rest.
+So you make your way to the local tavern here in